biopragmatics/biosynonyms/README.md

     - `skos:exactMatch`
     - `skos:broadMatch`
     - `skos:narrowMatch`
-5. `references` a comma-delimited list of CURIEs corresponding to publications that use the given synonym (ideally using highly actionable identifiers from semantic spaces like [`pubmed`](https://bioregistry.io/pubmed), [`pmc`](https://bioregistry.io/pmc), [`doi`](https://bioregistry.i/doi))
+4. `references` a comma-delimited list of CURIEs corresponding to publications that use the given synonym (ideally using highly actionable identifiers from semantic spaces like [`pubmed`](https://bioregistry.io/pubmed), [`pmc`](https://bioregistry.io/pmc), [`doi`](https://bioregistry.i/doi))
+5. `contributor_orcid` the ORCID identifier of the contributor

 Here's an example of some rows in the synonyms table (with linkified CURIEs):